Industrial Special Risks

 The concept of risk

--an unwanted event which may or may not occur.
+-an unwanted event that may or may not occur.

 -the cause of an unwanted event which may or may not occur.